SiddharthaMahendra/Dog-Breed-Classifier/README.md

 ## Project Motivation

-I completed this project as a requirement for the completion of my NanoDegree Program by Udacity
+I completed this project as a requirement for the completion of my NanoDegree Program by Udacity.

 ## Project Overview